craigmantona/the_book_review/README.md

 A site for book readers to join and see and review books.

-It is an easy to use site that has been made using css, HTML, Python3, MongoDB and javascript.
+It is an easy to use site that has been made using CSS, HTML, Python3, MongoDB and Javascript.

 <!-- <img src="/assets/images/mockup.png" alt="Images of site on different media screens."/> -->